 Students admitted to this program should:

-- Agree to participate from June 10 to August 9, 2013, on a full-time basis.
+- Agree to participate for the duration of the program, on a full-time basis.
 Applications from students planning not to be present for the whole of the nine-week program will not be considered.

-- Be prepared to participate in educational activities as offered, particularly the mid-summer research symposium in Los Angeles, CA, and the poster session scheduled for the end of the program.
+- Be prepared to participate in all planned educational activities, particularly the mid-summer research symposium in Los Angeles, CA, and the poster session scheduled for the end of the program.